ietf-wg-cellar/matroska-specification/notes.md

 ### Segment Ticks

-Elements in Segment Ticks involve the use of the `TimestampScale Element` of the `Segment` to get the timestamp in nanoseconds of the element, with the following formula:
+Elements in Segment Ticks involve the use of the `TimestampScale` element of the `Segment` to get the timestamp in nanoseconds of the element, with the following formula:

     timestamp in nanosecond = element value * TimestampScale